 - Loans lent to friendly nations

-FACTORS CONTRIBUTING TO INCREASE IN GOVERNMENT EXPENDITURE
+FACTORS CONTRIBUTING TO THE INCREASE IN GOVERNMENT EXPENDITURE

 Government expenditure has continued to increase in recent times due to the following reasons or factors: